lit26/Django_React_Workflow/README.md

 # Django_React_Workflow

-This is a full stack web develop setup which use Django for the backend and React for the frontend
+This is a full stack web develop setup which use Django for the backend, React for the frontend and integrate React into Django using Webpack & Babel

 ## Set up the projects